YinkoShield

 Agent vs customer device separation

 Agent banking apps and customer wallet apps run different code with different signing keys.
-The Evidence Token's `event_name` and `binding.status` declare which app, which trust basis, which agent.
-Fraud teams stop conflating agent-side and customer-side execution.
+The Evidence Token's `event_name` and `binding.status` declare which app, which trust basis, which agent — fraud teams can separate agent-side and customer-side execution cleanly inside their existing scoring pipeline.

 3. ·03